The Baltimore Vegan Meetup Group Message Board › E- News: Earth Friendly Food Choices

 See E-News online at http://earthsavebalti...

-Here’s all the latest info from Earthsave Baltimore.
+Here’s the latest news from Earthsave Baltimore.
 We are a completely volunteer operated nonprofit that helps people make healthier, earth friendly food choices.
-We have good news for you!
+There’s lots of good stuff to report!

 Hope to see you soon!
 Be well!

 Peace, Don Robertson

 5TH ANNUAL EARTH FRIENDLY FOOD CHOICES speaking event will be held at the WOMEN’S CLUB OF CATONSVILLE on Saturday, May 1st, from 5:30 until 9:00.
 The event will feature two of the most popular and respected speakers that we could hope to present.

 T. COLIN CAMPBELL, PhD, will speak on “Redefining Good nutrition” (talk begins at 7:30 pm) T. Colin Campbell, PhD, nutritional biochemist from Cornell University, has become one of the world’s most recognized nutrition authorities.
 Dr. Campbell is convinced that diet is by far the most potent weapon we have against the chronic degenerative diseases that are responsible for taking the vast majority of lives in this country each year.

 Dr. Campbell was the lead researcher in the Cornell/ Oxford/ China Health Project, which surveyed a total of 170 villages in rural China and Taiwan to determine the relationships of diet and lifestyle to common diseases.
 This work became known as the China Study (published in 1990), and is regarded as the most comprehensive study of diet, lifestyle and disease ever completed.
 The New York Times called the China Study, "the Grand Prix of Human Epidemiology."
 This research suggests that even small increases in the consumption of animal-based foods are associated with an important increased risk of disease.